nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_immunization_def.md

 The message definition conforms to the following profile: [ITK-MessageDefinition-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-MessageDefinition-1)

-The message definition is available as a HTML rendered version for human consumption [Digital Medicines Immunization MessageDefinition rendered.](https://fhir.nhs.uk/STU3/MessageDefinition/ITK-DM-Immunization-MessageDefinition-1)
+The message definition is available as a HTML rendered version for human consumption [Digital Medicines Vaccinations MessageDefinition rendered.](https://fhir.nhs.uk/STU3/MessageDefinition/ITK-DM-Immunization-MessageDefinition-1)

 The XML version for machine processing is available below: